Actinobacillus equuli: Horses

 The major host for A. equuli is horses and under physiological conditions, A. equuli is part of horses' mucosal microbiota and does not normally cause clinical symptoms and/or lesions.
 However, when mucous membranes become compromised (wound penetration, ulcers/erosions) it allows for resident A. equuli to establish infection in the horses' internal environment.
 A. equuli's penetration into the body's internal environment has been reported to cause septicemia in newborn foals (also called sleepy foal disease) and localized infections in adult horses or in more severe cases acute or chronic peritonitis.
 It is unknown at this time if there are certain strains of A. equuli that have a greater virulence for adult horses and/or foals.

-One study emphasized the contribution of A. equuli to the development of equine valvular endocarditis, where an isolate grown from the bacterial samples of an vegetative equine heart showed stunning resemblance with the phenotypical characteristics of a pure culture of A. equuli subsp. equuli.
+One study emphasized the contribution of A. equuli to the development of equine valvular endocarditis, where an isolate grown from the bacterial samples of a vegetative equine heart showed stunning resemblance with the phenotypical characteristics of a pure culture of A. equuli subsp. equuli.
 Although the exact source of infection is not yet known for horses with valvular endocarditis, it has been suggested that this microbe may be distributed through the body by the migration of Strongylus vulgaris, a common pasture parasite that inhabits the intestinal mucosa of horses and can migrate intravascularly to various organs of the body.

 The pathogenicity and virulence factors of A. equuli are not well known, but following PCR analysis it has been determined that both subspecies (equuli and haemolyticus) have the RTX toxin gene which is capable of causing host species specific toxicity.